denniemok/slash-ping/README.md

 ### Ping Normalisation

 Ping in Java does not only take into account network latency but also server-internal latency (i.e., processing delay).
-When the server gets laggier, the ping somehow goes higher as well.
-To avoid players from always complaining about high ping due to occasional lag spikes (e.g., the notorious "SERVER LAGGGGG!!!!!!!!" whine), a way to (fake) normalise the ping values before displaying is provided.
+When the server gets a heavier load, the ping in relative also goes higher.
+To account for this, a way to normalise the ping values before displaying is provided.

 `Round Down ( Original Ping Value * Multiplier + Offset )`

 Round-down here means taking only the integral part from the final result.
-Multiplier and offset are both configurable in config.yml.
-Multiplier provides normalisation in multiplication (default 0.8) while offset in addition (default 0, allows negative decimal values).
+Multiplier normalises by multiplication (default 0.8) while offset by addition (default 0, allows negative decimal values).

 <hr>

 ### Closest Match

 Users no longer have to type in the full name of a ping target because the plugin is clever enough to find the closest match on the server!
 Isn't it good news for lazy people?
-(Although they can always use tab complete, which is better IMO...)

 <hr>